systemcarl/weblog/articles/about-me.md

     today,
 we still struggle to solve many problems that feel within reach.
-People are still without the opportunity for education, healthcare, or even basic needs like food, water, and shelter.
+People are still without the opportunity for education, healthcare,
-Our consumption of energy skyrockets while we barrel towards climate
-    catastrophe.
+    or even very basic needs.
+I believe we should look to technology to help solve these problems, but
-There is still much to learn about our future — and ourselves — in order to
-    satisfy all of our ambitions safely and equitably.
+    there is still much to learn in order to satisfy all of our ambitions safely and equitably.

 ## See First, Think Later, Then Test